edic-nus/OPEN-RMF/README.md

 ## Choosing your branch

-### Free Fleet Adapter Testing
+### RMF-Slotcar Testing
-This branch is used to test rmf-adapter in simulation withou dealing with nav2 issues.
+This branch is used to test rmf-adapter in simulation without dealing with nav2 issues.
 To use this branch:
 ```bash
 git clone git@github.com:edic-nus/OPEN-RMF.git -b slotcar_adapter_testing
 ```